iamhermanw/set-up-with-ubuntu-on-vultr/README.md

 ## Create a sudo non-root user

 > [!NOTE]
-> Credit to Jamon Camisso and Anish Singh Walia for their tutorial titled Initial Server Setup with Ubuntu.
+> Credit to Jamon Camisso and Anish Singh Walia for their tutorial titled [*Initial Server Setup with Ubuntu*](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu).

 6. Log in as the root user: